2012 Gatorade Duels: Post-race comments

 After winning the second race, Kenseth drove to the victory lane; earning $56,726 for the victory.
-Kenseth's victory gave he and his team Roush Fenway Racing their first win in the Gatorade Duels.
+Kenseth's victory awarded him and his team Roush Fenway Racing their first Gatorade Duels victory.
 Kenseth said, "Jimmie Johnson gave me a huge push there and really worked nice for me the whole race.
 Without that push it never would've got there.
 Greg lost his drafting partner.
 We were able to separate him and the #78 [Regan Smith] and we had such a big run that Greg was kind of a sitting duck."
-Second-place finisher Smith stated while he would have preferred to win the race, he did not have any complaints, "It's good to know that we have a car capable of running up front."
+Second-place finisher Smith stated while he would have preferred to win the race, he had no complaints, "It's good to know that we have a car capable of running up front."
 Johnson, who finished third, said, "It was an awesome race.
 We really had a shot to win that one.
 It was unfortunate there at the end that there were some lapped cars that were kind of mixed in with the leaders.
 It would have been nice if they would have let us race there; at least from the white flag on."
 Biffle admitted that he should have remained on the inside line.
 It took 46 minutes and 23 seconds to complete the second race, and the margin of victory was 0.209 seconds.

 After the races, there was continued discussion about overheating engines in high temperatures.
 Harvick said the temperatures of around 80 °F had affected the racing, the grills were "too tight" and competitors chose to remain in a single-file formation because of overheating.
 Smith said he believed there was no efficient method of tackling the problem.
 McMurray advocated the widening of the grille, saying, "it was a little hard to race because you got too hot".
 One day after the second race, NASCAR announced that no further changes would be made.
 Menard criticized the style of driving that was observed during both races, saying, "NASCAR is trying to dictate physics.
 Physics says two cars are going to push and they're trying to make rule changes to keep us from doing it, so it's kind of hybrid pack racing and tandem racing.
 It's causing a pretty unsafe situation."
-Robby Gordon was critical that Terry Labonte received a champion's provisional, saying, "When you look at it, besides pure speed, I think three guys make it on speed and, obviously, Terry takes a past champion.
+Robby Gordon was critical of Terry Labonte receiving a champion's provisional, saying, "When you look at it, besides pure speed, I think three guys make it on speed and, obviously, Terry takes a past champion.
 I disagree with that."
 He conceded, "But it is what it is.
 It's the rules.
 Like I said, we don't make the rules, we just play by them, and sometimes you can't manipulate them."